 While exercise can be beneficial for many reasons, it is also a great way to prevent teeth grinding.
-If you feel stressed out at night, try taking a brisk walk or jogging around the block before hitting the hay.
+If you feel stressed out at night, try taking a brisk walk or jogging around the block.
 In addition, yoga has been found to be particularly helpful in preventing teeth grinding.

 When you exercise, your body releases endorphins - these are the hormones that make you feel happy and relaxed.
 So, by working out regularly, you can help to reduce stress levels and make it less likely that you will grind your teeth at night.